Ludaro1024/ludaro_jobs/README.md

 ## Features that are done:
 - [x] Add a Society System (esx_addonaccount // esx_society)
 - [x] Add a Job Creation/Deletion/Edit System
+- [x] Add a menu for Admins to edit Jobs